ClusterCockpit/cc-doc/content/en/docs/webinterface/views/job.md

 |Duration|`0:21:10`|The runtime of the job, will be updated for running jobs on reload.
 Additionally indicates the [state]({{< ref "filters#job-states" >}} "Job State") of the job as colored pill|-|
 |Walltime|`24:00:00`|The allocated walltime for the job as per job submission script|-|

+At the bottom, all tags attached to the job are listed.
+Users can [manage]({{< ref "#tagging" >}} "Tagging") attachted tags via the "manage X Tag(s)" button.

+### Concurrent Jobs

+In the case of a shared job, a second tab next to the job info will display all jobs which were run on the same hardware at the same time.
+"At the same time" is defined as "has a starting or ending time which lies between the starting and ending time of the reference job" for this purpose.

+A cautious period of five minutes is applied to both limits, in order to restrict display of jobs which have too little overlap, and would just clutter the resulting list of jobs.

+Each overlapping job is listed with its `jobId` as a link leading to this jobs detailed job view.

 ### Footprint

 Identical to the job list equivalent, this component will show base metrics for job performance at a glance, and will hint to job quality and problems in regard to configurable metric thresholds.
 In contrast to the job list, it is always active and shown in the detailed job view.

+{{< alert >}}*Please note:* Metric statistics displayed here are configured.
+All metrics, for which the `footprint` flag is set in the respective metrics' configuration will be shown in this view.{{< /alert >}}

+*Examples:*

 |Field|Description|Note|
 |-----|-----------|----|